The Port of Monroe was established in 1932 pursuant to the Port District Act, Public Act 234 of 1925, after a general vote of the Monroe Electorate.

 A graduate of the California Maritime Academy, Mr. LaMarre holds a Bachelor of Science degree in Marine Transportation with minors in logistics and naval science, as well as his USCG License 3rd Mates License for unlimited tonnage vessels.
 He has also served as pilot in the United States Navy, having logged the majority of his flight hours in the F/A-18 Hornet.

-Mr. LaMarre is an Officer of the International Shipmasters’ Association, a board member of the Marine Historical Society of Detroit, Great Lakes & Seaway Shipping Online Inc., the Maritime Academy of Toledo, and the Great Lakes Maritime Academy.
+Mr. LaMarre is also the Secretary/Treasurer of the American Great Lakes Ports Association, a member of the International Shipmasters’ Association, a board member of the Great Lakes Historical Society, Marine Historical Society of Detroit, and the Great Lakes Maritime Academy.

-He is also the youngest person ever to receive the Association of Great Lakes Maritime History’s Annual Award for Historic Preservation for his work aboard the Schoonmaker Museum Ship.
-The vessel will soon be the centerpiece of the National Museum of the Great Lakes which he also conceptualized and developed with the Great Lakes Historical Society.
+In 2009 he was the youngest person ever to receive the Association of Great Lakes Maritime History’s Annual Award for Historic Preservation for his work aboard the Schoonmaker Museum Ship.
+The vessel is the centerpiece of the National Museum of the Great Lakes which he also conceptualized and developed with the Great Lakes Historical Society.

 Monroe Port Commission and Staff